 WINSTON-SALEM, N.C. – April 14, 2017 – All-terrain vehicle-related injuries remain a large public health problem in this country, with children more adversely affected than adults.
-According to researchers at Wake Forest Baptist Medical Center, the major risk factors for young riders also are entirely preventable.
+You can check this out for quality healthcare solutions.
+According to researchers at Wake Forest Baptist Medical Center, the major risk factors for young riders also are entirely preventable when any of the viewers were providing first aid to them at the first place.

 “The injuries children sustain from ATV-related accidents are frequently more severe than injuries received from motor vehicle crashes,” said Thomas Pranikoff, M.D., professor of pediatric surgical sciences at Wake Forest Baptist and lead author of the study published in the March online issue of the Journal of Emergency Medicine.
 You can see the explanation on this by famous road accident attorneys.